B-Lang-org/bsc/INSTALL.md

-The Makefile provides a single target, `release`, that will perform the above steps (of building the tools and the docs) and will also install a few additional files, creating a complete release in the `inst` directory.
+The Makefile provides a single target, `release`, that will perform the above steps (of building the tools and the docs) and will also install a few additional files, creating a complete release in the `inst` directory:

+    $ make release

 The additional files include a README, copyright and licensing info, and release notes.
-The release notes are written in [AsciiDoc](https://asciidoc.org/) format that is published to HTML and PDF format using the [AsciiDoctor](https://asciidoctor.org/) tool, which is therefore a requirement for building a release.
+The release notes are written in [AsciiDoc](https://asciidoc.org/) format that is published to HTML and PDF format using the [Asciidoctor](https://asciidoctor.org/) tool, which is therefore a requirement for building a release.

+If you do not have Asciidoctor or would prefer not to install it (and all of its dependencies), you can set `NOASCIIDOCTOR` in the environment:

+    $ make NOASCIIDOCTOR=1 release

+This will install the raw AsciiDoc release notes, but will not install the HTML and PDF versions.

 ## Exporting the source code